 Maine notice lengths vary depending on the type of tenancy and reason for eviction:

-Maine statute provides that tenancies at will (including most month-to-month arrangements) generally require at least 30 days’ notice to terminate.
+Maine statute provides that tenancies at will (including most month-to-month arrangements) generally require at least 30 days’ notice to terminate, expiring at the end of a rental period.
 This applies when the landlord simply wants to end the tenancy without a specific cause.
+Note that Portland layers a 90-day no-cause notice requirement (with relocation payments for shorter notice) on top of state law — see the rent regulation section below.

 Maine recognizes 7-day termination in certain serious situations, including: